-Passed the Senate Committee on Appropriations.
-Moves to the Senate Floor.
+Passed Assembly.
+Died in the Senate Committee on Education.

 AB 1724 (Stone) Combating Microfiber Pollution - Support

 This bill would require all new and state-owned washing machines to require microfiber filters on or before 2024.
 This bill will help curb microfiber pollution, one of the most common types of microplastic pollution globally.